tarantool/doc/doc/2.2/book/box/box_space.rst

         :param table/tuple tuple: default tuple to be inserted, if analogue isn't found
         :param string   operator: operation type represented in string
-        :param number   field_no: what field the operation will apply to.
-The field number can be negative, meaning the position from the end of tuple.
+        :param number   field_identifier: what field the operation will apply to
-                                  (#tuple + negative field number + 1)
         :param lua_value   value: what value will be applied

         :return: null